yuhong90/vtbk_bot/README.md

 ## vtbk remind
 Shows you a list of whatever you have pinned.

-## any other text that containts 'vtbk'
+## any other text that contains 'vtbk'
 Allows the bot to reply you with a motivational message.

 # Wish List